dspace-group/simphera-reference-architecture-aws/README.md

 terraform apply
 ```
 Terraform automatically loads the variables from your `terraform.tfvars` variable definition file.
+Installation times may very, but it is expected to take up to 30 min to complete the deployment.

 To delete all resources from your AWS account you have to execute the following command: